THargreaves/into-the-tidyverse/resources/session_one/session_one_presentation.md

 This course differs from R4DS in two ways:

 * More focus on immediate gains rather than complete mastery of the tidyverse
-* Examples centre around the use of the A-Level weather dataset
+* Examples centre around the use of the A-Level weather dataset (once we know how to import it)

 ***